 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Certificates of deposit are a practical savings tool.
-They can pay higher interest rates than savings accounts and are insured by the Federal Deposit Insurance Corp.. if taken out at an FDIC-member bank.
+Certificates of deposit (CDs) are a practical savings tool.
+They can pay higher interest rates than savings accounts and are insured by the Federal Deposit Insurance Corp.
+(FDIC) if taken out at an FDIC-member bank.

 The downside of CDs is that you have to keep your money in the account for a certain amount of time, called a term.
 CD terms can range from a few months to 10 years.
-If you withdraw money from the CD before the term ends, you likely will have to pay a penalty.
+If you withdraw money from the CD before the term ends, you likely will have to pay an early withdrawal penalty.

 However, there are times when making an early withdrawal from a CD is worth it.

-One of the first things you’ll encounter when shopping for a CD is the option to choose a term.
-The CD term is how long you must keep your money in the account.
-It’s like making a promise to the bank for that length of time.
+Part of the process of opening a CD at a bank is choosing the term, which is the length of time you agree to keep your money in the account.
+It’s like making a promise to the bank that it can hold onto your money for that duration of time.

-If you withdraw money from the CD before the term is over, you’re breaking the promise you made to keep your money in the account.
-For breaking that promise, you usually have to pay a fee called an early withdrawal penalty.
+If you choose to withdraw money from the CD before the term is over, you’re breaking your promise to leave the money in the account.
+As a result, you’ll usually have to pay a fee called an early withdrawal penalty.

 The size of the penalty you have to pay will vary based on a few factors, including:

 - The bank: Each bank sets its own early withdrawal penalties.
-Before you open a CD, it’s worth checking the fine print on the account to see how much the bank will charge if you make an early withdrawal.
+Before you open a CD, it’s worth checking the fine print to see how much the bank will charge if you make an early withdrawal.

 - The CD term: The term of the CD also tends to impact the early withdrawal fee.
 In general, the longer a CD term, the bigger the penalty.

-- The yield: Most banks charge early withdrawal fees based on the interest the CD pays.
+- The yield: Most banks charge early withdrawal fees based on the annual percentage yield (APY) the CD pays.
 You might see CDs with penalties of 90 days of interest or 180 days of interest.
 That means the balance of the CD and its interest rate also impact the fees.

-Making an early withdrawal from a CD is one of the few ways to lose money deposited in an FDIC-insured account.
-If a CD charges a penalty of 180 days of interest and you make a withdrawal three months after opening the account, you’ll have to forfeit all of the earned interest and pay the rest of the fee out of the principal you deposited.
+Withdrawing money early from a CD is one of the few ways to lose money that’s in an FDIC-insured account.
+For instance, say a CD charges a penalty of 180 days of interest.
+If you make a withdrawal three months after you opened the CD, you’ll forfeit all of the interest you’ve earned and pay the rest of the fee out of the principal you deposited.

 Here are some examples of standard CD early withdrawal penalties.